MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ```

 The `cargo build` command compiles your Rust project and generates an executable kind of like `gcc [filename.c] -o [output_filename]` that you may remember from COMP 211

+#### How It Works

+**Compilation**:
+`cargo build` compiles your project and places the resulting binary or library in the `target/debug` directory by default.

+**Default Build Mode**:
+By default, `cargo build` compiles in debug mode.
+Debug builds prioritize faster compilation and include debug symbols, making them suitable for development and testing.

 After building, the binary (executable) will be located in:
 ``` bat